The Collaborative Problem Solving® (CPS) Approach

 Sounds a bit complicated!

-Collaboratively resolving problems with kids isn’t necessarily all that complicated, but it isn’t something most of us have had a lot of practice at (probably because it hasn’t been standard operating procedure with children), so it can take a while for all involved to feel comfortable with the process.
+Collaboratively resolving problems with kids isn’t necessarily all that complicated, but it isn’t something most of us have had a lot of practice at (probably because it hasn’t been standard operating procedure with children).
+Sometimes it can take a while for all involved to feel comfortable with the process.
 Figuring out what skills a child is lacking can be a bit more complicated, however, especially if one is unfamiliar with the types of skills involved.
 But that’s why we’ve made available lots of materials and resources to help.

 As you might imagine, because this model represents a bit of a departure from the conventional wisdom, many people have misconceptions about the model.
 For example, some folks believe that implementing CPS means that adults must drop their expectations (it doesn’t mean that at all), or that we’re simply making excuses for the child (understanding a child’s challenges and helping him or her overcome these challenges is a far cry from making excuses…it’s hard work), or that adults no longer have the authority to set limits (not to worry…the model does involve setting limits, but in a way that’s a little different and probably a lot more effective than what people might be used to).

 What are Plan A, Plan B, and Plan C?

 When kids don’t meet our adult expectations, we need a plan.
 Collaborative Problem Solving makes explicit that we really only have three options for how to respond to problems with kids.
 In our CPS approach, we refer to these as your three Plans: Plan A, Plan B and Plan C.